Hiflylabs/awesome-dbt/README.md

 - [dbt-docs-to-notion](https://github.com/marketplace/actions/dbt-docs-to-notion) - A GitHub action for exporting dbt model docs to a Notion database.
 - [How to review an analytics pull request]( https://www.getdbt.com/blog/how-to-review-an-analytics-pull-request) - Checkpoints to consider when reviewing an analytics engineer PR.
 - [Continuous Integration and Automated Build Testing with dbtCloud](https://blog.rittmananalytics.com/continuous-integration-and-automated-analytics-test-pipelines-using-dbt-and-dbtcloud-c4517f40b874) - Great and detailed blogpost on setting up Slim CI in dbt Cloud.
-- [How to review an analytics pull request](https://www.getdbt.com/blog/how-to-review-an-analytics-pull-request) - Checkpoints to consider when reviewing an analytics engineer PR.
 - [Performing a blue/green deploy of your dbt project on Snowflake](https://discourse.getdbt.com/t/performing-a-blue-green-deploy-of-your-dbt-project-on-snowflake/1349) - A very tidy and fail-safe way to run dbt in production by using two parallel production enviromnents.
 - [How we speed up our CI runs by 10x using Slim CI](https://discourse.getdbt.com/t/how-we-sped-up-our-ci-runs-by-10x-using-slim-ci/2603) - Limit data in long-running CI checks to improve developing experience.